Kaelygon/cubesum-cuda/readme.md

   Fast but precision is limited to (2^52-1)^(1/3) = 208063
   C higher than this may not compute properly in some special cases Cuda/gcc does not support float128 cbrt as of now.

+ ALGO 2
+ Search one solution for each number in sequence A066890, up to [target].
+I recommend using < 5000 [target] as this is very slow.